mozilla-services/docs/source/loop/apis.rst

     **Requires owner authentication**

-    Retrieve a list of rooms owned by the owner.
+    Retrieves a list of rooms owned by the owner.

-    The response is a list of objects with this informations:
+    The response is a list of objects with this information:

     - **roomToken**, The token used to identify this room.
     - **roomName**, The name of the room.